 All tokens can be used for staking and voting on governance proposals.
 This includes tokens that are locked in the vesting contract.
 Tokens that are staked can be used to vote, and tokens used to vote can be staked.

 Read more: Governance of Vega

-A user's VEGA tokens must first be associated with a Vega key before they can be used for governance and staking.
+A user's VEGA tokens must first be associated with a Vega key before they can be used for governance and nominating validators.

 Bridges used for staking